oracle/graalpython/docs/contributor/CONTRIBUTING.md

-# Contributing GraalPy
+# Contributing to GraalPy

 Thanks for considering to contribute!
 To get you started, here is a bit of information about the structure of this implementation.

 You will need to sign the [Oracle Contributor Agreement](http://www.graalvm.org/community/contributors/) for us to be able to